tegorman13/Dissertation/docs/Sections/d_into_gfm.md

 that varied training induced a decremented generalization gradient, such that the varied participants were less affected by the change between training and testing conditions.

+A more recent study attempting a slightly more direct replication of the original Kerr & Booth study (Willey & Liu, 2018b), having subjects throw beanbags at a target, with the varied group training from positions (5 and 9 feet) on either side of the constant group (7 feet).
+However, this study diverged from the original in that the participants were adults;
+they faced away from the target and threw the beanbag backwards over their bodies; they alternated using their right and left hands every 6 trials; and underwent a relatively extreme amount of training (20 sessions with 60 practice trials each, spread out over 5-7 weeks).
+Like Wrisberg et al. (1987), this study did not find a varied advantage from the constant training position, though the varied group did perform better at distances novel to both groups.

+Of course, the relationship between training variability and transfer is unlikely to be a simple function wherein increased variation is always beneficial.
+Numerous studies have found null, or in some cases negative effects of training variation (DeLosh et al., 1997; Sinkeviciute et al., 2019; Wrisberg et al., 1987), and many more have suggested that the benefits of variability may depend on additional factors such as prior task experience, the order of training trials, or the type of transfer being measured (Berniker et al., 2014; Braithwaite & Goldstone, 2015;
+Hahn et al., 2005; Lavan et al., 2019; North et al., 2019; Sadakata & McQueen, 2014; Zaman et al., 2021).

+## Variability Literature Review

+An early and influential work on the influence of variability on category learning is that of Posner & Keele (1968).
+In an ambitious attempt to address the question of how category information is represented, the authors trained participants to categorize artificial dot patterns, manipulating whether learners were exposed to examples clustered close to the category prototypes (e.g. a low variability condition), or spread further away from the prototype (the varied-training group).
+It should be noted that both groups in this study were trained with the same number of unique instances and the manipulated difference was how spread out the instances were.
+The authors claim based on prior experiments using the same stimuli, that the training stimuli for the varied group were at least as far away from the testing stimuli as the training stimuli of the less-varied group.
+The authors interpreted their findings as evidence for the extraction of an abstraction or schema that is extracted and stored, and then over time becomes more likely to be the reference point from which generalization occurs, given that specific instances are thought to decay at a faster rate than prototypes or schema.
+The Posner and Keele study has been extremely influential and continues to be cited in contemporary research as clear evidence that schema abstraction underlies the benefits of varied training.
+It’s also referenced as a key influence in the development of “Schema Theory of Motor Learning” (Schmidt, 1975), which in turn influenced decades of investigations on the potential benefits of varied training in motor skill learning.
+However, the classic Posner & Keele study despite being far more carefully designed than many subsequent studies, and despite being a relative rarity in explicitly discussing and attempting to control for potential confounds of similarity between groups, may nevertheless be emblematic of a common issue in many investigations of the effects of varied training on learning.
+The problem with Posner & Keele’s conclusion was demonstrated clearly almost 3 decades later (Palmeri & Nosofsky, 2001), when researchers conducting a near replication of the original study also collected similarity judgements following training and performed multidimensional scaling analysis.
+Rather than being in the middle of the training stimuli as was the case in the physical stimuli space, the psychological representation of the prototype was shown reside at an extreme point, and generalization patterns by participants that would have seemed to warrant the learning of a prototype were then easily accounted for with only the assumption that the participants encoded instances.
+One of the primary concerns of the present paper is that many of the studies which purport to explain the benefits of variation via prototypes, schemas, or other abstractions, are often overlooking the potential of instance based similarity accounts.

+## Motor skill learning

+Training variation has also been shown to promote transfer in motor learning.
+Much of this research has been influenced by the work of (Schmidt, 1975), who proposed a schema-based account of motor learning as an attempt to address the longstanding problem of how novel movements are produced.
+Schema theory presumes a priori that learners possess general motor programs for classes of movements, such as an underhand throw.
+When called up for use, such programs must be parameterized, as well as schema rules that determine how a motor program is parameterized or scaled for a particular movement.
+Schema theory predicts that varied training results in the formation of a more general schema-rule, which can allow for transfer to novel movements within a given movement class, such as an underhand throw (though it is agnostic to the development of the movement classes themselves).
+Experiments that test this hypothesis are often designed to compare the transfer performance of a constant-trained group against that of a varied-trained group.
+Both groups train on the same task, but the varied group practices with multiple instances along some task-relevant dimension that remains invariant for the constant group.
+For example, investigators might train two groups of participants to throw a projectile at a target, with a constant group that throws from a single location, and a varied group that throws from multiple locations.
+Both groups are then tested from novel locations.

 ## Category learning